rust-lang/book/nostarch/chapter03.md

 When we run this program, we’ll see `again!` printed over and over continuously until we stop the program manually.
-Most terminals support the keyboard shortcut ctrl-c to interrupt a program that is stuck in a continual loop.
+Most terminals support the keyboard shortcut ctrl-C to interrupt a program that is stuck in a continual loop.
 Give it a try:

 ```